NYF’s COVID-19 Timeline

 A brief overview of COVID-19 in Nepal; and NYF’s strong responses to it.

 This timeline is a developing piece.
 Last updated: 5/13/2021

 On March 11, 2020, The World Health Organization (WHO) declared COVID-19 a pandemic.
 Not too long after, on April 4th, 2020, Nepal confirmed its first locally-transmitted case of COVID-19.
 Since then, NYF has launched four emergency programs in response to the pandemic (Community Nutrition Kitchens, The Emergency Lifeline Halfway Home, Access to Education, Lito for Life).
 Thanks to our dedicated team in Nepal and loving support from the wider NYF community, these programs have been an incredible success.

 But the crisis is not over yet.
 Our global team is still responding carefully and mindfully as the situation evolves in Nepal.
-As of May 5, 2021, Nepal is facing a second major coronavirus surge and Kathmandu Valley is in another government-mandated lockdown.
+Currently, Nepal is facing a second major coronavirus surge and Kathmandu Valley is in another government-mandated lockdown.
+Emergency rooms and hospital beds are already full, and NYF is launching another response to the ongoing crisis: COVID-19 Isolation Centers.
 Please scroll down the timeline to see NYF’s latest COVID updates.